andreped/DMDetect/README.md

 ```

 #### Segmentation
+In this case, we are using the [CSAW-S](https://zenodo.org/record/4030660#.YHGTJOgzaiN) data set.
 As the data is not preprocessed, it is necessary to do that first:
 ```
 python create_data.py
 ```